The Dental Industry Is Bouncing Back

 colorful map graph of the United States showing economic recovery by state

-The dental industry rebound well underway, though it varies by state
+The dental industry rebound is well underway, though it varies by state

 On a more positive note, the data also shows that an industry rebound is now well underway.
 According to the American Dental Association (ADA), approximately two-thirds of dental offices across the country have reopened for routine care.